 The purpose of the UEI Scholarship Program is to provide additional financial assistance to students pursuing a diploma/degree in their chosen program of study.

-Scholarship Eligibility Requirements application and provide all forms applicable to the Campus Student Financial Services Department.
+Scholarship Eligibility Requirements

 1) Applicant must be an active/future student attending a UEI Campus.